gchure/phd/src/chapter_01/section_01_introduction.md

 curves.** (A) Optical density measurements of *Bacillus subtilis* cultures grown in a mixture of sucrose and either glucose (blue points) or arabinose (green points).
-Biphasic growth can be observed in the sucrose/arabinose mixture where the pause in growth (white vertical line) corresponds to enzymatic adaptation.
+Biphasic growth can be observed in the sucrose/arabinose mixture where the pause in growth (white shaded region) corresponds to enzymatic adaptation.
 Data digitized from @monod1941.
 (B) Diauxic growth curves of *Escherichia coli* cells grown on a mixture of glucose and sorbitol in different proportions.
 Data digitized from @monod1947.
 Periods of enzymatic adaptation are highlighted by white vertical lines.
-In both plots, an univariate spline interpolation was used to draw lines to reflect data presentation of original literature.
+In both plots, a univariate spline interpolation was used to draw lines to reflect data presentation of original literature.
 The [Python code (`ch1_fig2.py`)](https://github.com/gchure/phd/blob/master/src/chapter_01/code/ch1_fig2.py) used to generate this figure can be accessed via the thesis [GitHub